Tom Randall (American football)

-Thomas Gene Randall (born August 3, 1956) is a former professional American football offensive lineman who played in the National Football League for the Dallas Cowboys and Houston Oilers.
-He played college football at Iowa State University.
+Thomas Gene Randall (born August 3, 1956) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Dallas Cowboys and Houston Oilers.
+He played college football for the Iowa State Cyclones.

-Early years
+Early life

 Randall attended Mason City High School, where he initially focused on playing basketball and set a school record with 21 rebounds in a game.
-That changed as a senior, when he became a starter and a two-way player, receiving All-state honors at offensive tackle.
+That changed as a senior, when he became a starter and a two-way player, receiving all-state honors at offensive tackle.

 He accepted a scholarship from Iowa State University, where he was coached by Earle Bruce.
 He became a starter at defensive tackle as a sophomore.

 As a senior, he led all defensive lineman in tackles in the Big Eight Conference.
 He posted 50 solo tackles, 78 assisted tackles, 11 sacks, 4 batted down passes and one recovered fumble.

 In 2011, he was inducted into the Cyclone Hall of Fame.
 In 1986, he was inducted into the Iowa High School Football Hall of Fame.

 Professional career

 Dallas Cowboys

-Randall was selected by the Dallas Cowboys in the seventh round (194th overall) of the 1978 NFL Draft with the intention of converting him into an offensive lineman.
+Randall was selected by the Dallas Cowboys in the seventh round (194th overall) of the 1978 NFL draft with the intention of converting him into an offensive lineman.
 As a rookie, he was a backup left guard and played on special teams, although he was affected with tonsilitis early in training camp.
 He played in Super Bowl XIII.
 In his second year he was considered one of the strongest players on the team, but was waived on August 27, 1979.